-European Network of legal experts in the non-discrimination field
+European Network of legal experts in gender equality and non-discrimination

 Publications and reports

-- European anti-discrimination law review - published twice yearly, setting out key legal developments at national and EU levels;
+- Equality law review - published twice yearly, setting out key legal developments at national and EU levels;

 - thematic reports - focusing on a particular area;